Flat scarlet mite (Cenopalpus pulcher (Canestini & Fanzago))

 Populations have been increasing in apple orchards in recent years and damaging populations have developed in some orchards in the fruit growing areas in the UK so monitoring is important.

-- For chemical control of flat scarlet mite, of the acaricides approved for use on apple in the UK, the EAMU for abamectin (Agrimec) offers good control.
+- For chemical control of flat scarlet mite, of the acaricides approved for use on apple in the UK, the EAMU for abamectin (Agrimec) offers good control, but this approval ends on 31 July, 2017.

 - Tebufenpyrad (Masai) is less effective giving perhaps about 50% control.
 Both fenpyroximate and tebufenpyrad are much less harmful to the orchard predatory mite Typhlodromus pyri.